draiimon/PanicSense/RENDER_DEPLOYMENT_GUIDE.md

 If you encounter issues on the free tier:

+1. **"Vite not found" Error**: If you see this error in your build logs, use one of these fixes:
+   - Use our updated `build.sh` script which explicitly installs Vite globally
+   - If that fails, try the Render web dashboard and change the start command to: `NODE_ENV=production node start.js`
+   - For manual build, update the build command to: `npm install -g vite esbuild && chmod +x ./build.sh && ./build.sh`

-1. **Resource Limits**: The free tier has limited resources (512MB RAM).
+2. **Resource Limits**: The free tier has limited resources (512MB RAM).
 If your app is crashing, it might be hitting memory limits.

-2. **Cold Starts**: Your app will spin down after inactivity.
+3. **Cold Starts**: Your app will spin down after inactivity.
 The first request after inactivity will take longer.

-3. **Database Connection**: Make sure your PostgreSQL database allows connections from Render's IPs.
+4. **Database Connection**: Make sure your PostgreSQL database allows connections from Render's IPs.

-4. **Build Timeout**: Free tier has a 15-minute build limit.
+5. **Build Timeout**: Free tier has a 15-minute build limit.
 If your build is timing out, optimize it.

 ## Important Notes for FREE TIER